Legàmi d'Arte (Bonds of Art)

 • Maxwell Ellison: An American art curator in Washington, D.C.; plays a pivotal role in exposing Giacinta’s involvement in illicit art trades.

-Primary Setting: Florence, Italy
+Primary Setting: Pisa, Italy

-Other Settings: Italy (Rome, Pisa, Siena, Pienza, San Gimignano, Milan, Lake Como, Venice, Verona, Naples, Bologna, Bolzano, Corvara, Cortina d'Ampezzo, Amalfi Coast, Cinque Terre & Sicily) | UK (London & Edinburgh) | Ireland (Dublin & Galway) | Paris, France | Belgium (Brussels, Bruges, Ghent & Antwerp) | Amsterdam, Netherlands | Berlin, Germany | Prague, Czechia | Budapest, Hungary | Vienna, Austria | Switzerland (Zürich, Lucerne, Interlaken, Zermatt, Grindelwald, Davos, St. Moritz, Geneva, Lausanne, Montreux, Lugano & Bellinzona) | Norway (Oslo & Stryn) | Barcelona, Spain | Lisbon, Portugal | Mexico (Mexico City, Guadalajara, Oaxaca & San Miguel de Allende) | Rio de Janeiro, Brazil | Sydney, Australia | Egypt (Cairo & Giza) | Cape Town, South Africa | USA (New York, Boston, Los Angeles, San Francisco & Chicago)
+Other Settings: Italy (Rome, Florence, Siena, Pienza, San Gimignano, Milan, Lake Como, Venice, Verona, Naples, Bologna, Bolzano, Corvara, Cortina d'Ampezzo, Amalfi Coast, Cinque Terre & Sicily) | UK (London & Edinburgh) | Ireland (Dublin & Galway) | Paris, France | Belgium (Brussels, Bruges, Ghent & Antwerp) | Amsterdam, Netherlands | Berlin, Germany | Prague, Czechia | Budapest, Hungary | Vienna, Austria | Switzerland (Zürich, Lucerne, Interlaken, Zermatt, Grindelwald, Davos, St. Moritz, Geneva, Lausanne, Montreux, Lugano & Bellinzona) | Norway (Oslo & Stryn) | Barcelona, Spain | Lisbon, Portugal | Mexico (Mexico City, Guadalajara, Oaxaca & San Miguel de Allende) | Rio de Janeiro, Brazil | Sydney, Australia | Egypt (Cairo & Giza) | Cape Town, South Africa | USA (Washington DC, New York, Boston, Los Angeles, San Francisco & Chicago)

 Comments